Clouds in the Sunset or Roasted Butternut and Cauliflower Soup

 I used the spicy for the appetizer with a salad and then the sweet for dinner with some whipping cream.
 It was a hit!

-oops no your soup for dinner and the sweet for dessert. excuse the typo--- it's been a long week. have a lovely weekend!
+oops no your soup for dinner and the sweet for dessert. excuse the typo— it’s been a long week. have a lovely weekend!

 What a vision, the clouds of cauliflower, I'll never again look at cauliflower with the same eyes.
 Just lovely.